arambazamba/ng-adv/labs/lab-05/readme.md

 # Using @ngrx/signal in Angular Apps

-## Tasks
+In this lab we will solve the following tasks:

--   Setup a basic signal store
+-   Take the output from lab-01 and setup a basic `SignalStore`
+-   Re-build the classic Angular solution from `lab-02` to `lab-04`
--   Provide CRUD and loading for food using `@ngrx/signal Signal Store`
+-   Provide CRUD and loading for food using `@ngrx/signal`
--   Implement a container presenter pattern using signals and `input signals`
+-   Implement a `container presenter pattern`
 -   Use `rxMethod` to persist data to the server

 ### Setup a basic signal store